 Overall, Syrian refugees coming from Lebanon, Jordan and Turkey are experiencing health concerns as a result of the ongoing conflict in Syria and difficult living conditions in countries of asylum both inside and outside of refugee camps.
 Oral health, mental health and chronic disease concerns have emerged as the most predominant health needs.
 The ministry has no indication of any significant risk of infectious diseases.

 What type of health services support may be required by Syrian refugees?

 Health care services that refugees may potentially need access to include:

 - primary health care and specialist care (e.g. maternity care, pediatrics, women's health, reproductive health services)

 - psychosocial support, counselling and mental health services

 - chronic disease management (e.g. cardiac, respiratory, diabetes)

 What else is important to know about refugees and their health needs?

-Some have experienced or witnessed extreme events, causing emotional and psychological suffering affecting not only themselves, but their families too.
-It is very possible that they may not report their personal or family distress, or it may only gradually come to light some time after the settlement process is complete.
-The immigration medical examination and resettlement forms aim to identify health problems, diseases, physical disabilities, mental illness, trauma, dental and vision needs.
-Because it is a single health assessment at a specific point in time, medical conditions may arise between the time of the immigration medical examination and arrival of the refugee in Canada.
-A heightened awareness from their health care provider in Canada, balanced with respect for a refugee's need for personal privacy, may help with identifying any concerns early.
+Some refugees have experienced or witnessed extreme events, causing emotional and psychological suffering affecting refugees and their families.
+Refugees may not report their personal or family distress, or the distress may only gradually be disclosed sometime after the settlement process is complete.
+The IME aims to identify health problems, diseases, physical disabilities, mental illness, trauma, dental and vision needs.
+Because it is a single health assessment at a specific point in time, medical conditions may arise between the time of the IME and arrival of the refugee in Canada.
+A heightened awareness from a health care provider in Ontario, balanced with respect for a refugee's need for personal privacy, may help with identifying any concerns early.